Jessica Weaver Rocks Rolled-Up Shirt & Flaunts Major Underboob For The Camera

 “Wow, so beautiful hope you have a great day.
 I miss the gym,” a third fan added.

-In one of her more recent shares, the model switched things up by rolling her shorts instead of her top.
+In another recent share, the model switched things up by rolling her shorts instead of her top.